cypress-io/cypress-documentation/source/guides/guides/debugging.md

 - How Cypress embraces the standard DevTools
 - How and when to use `debugger` and the shorthand {% url `.debug()` debug %} command
 - How to troubleshoot issues with Cypress itself
+- Debugging with `DEBUG=` per package
+- How to disable `DEBUG` messages in the browser
+- Isolating the problem by splitting
+- Debugging thrown error
+- Using `cypress-failed-log` plugin
 {% endnote %}

 # Using `debugger`